Academic Regulations and Procedures

 Satisfactory/Unsatisfactory or Satisfactory/Failure

-A Satisfactory/Unsatisfactory (S/U) or Satisfactory/Failure (S/F) grading basis may be used by the Schools of Health Technology and Management, Nursing, Social Welfare and Master of Public Health Program in specially designated courses where finer grading distinctions are impractical, and an S/U or S/F grading policy is announced in the course description provided by the school.
-No other grades may be assigned in such courses and students may not elect to take such courses for P/NC.
+A Satisfactory/Unsatisfactory (S/U) or Satisfactory/Failure (S/F) grading basis may be used by the Schools of Health Technology and Management, Nursing, Social Welfare and Public Health Program in specially designated courses where finer grading distinctions are impractical, and an S/U grading policy is announced in the course description provided by the school.
+No other grades may be assigned in such courses.
 The School of Dental Medicine uses S/U grading and adds an Honors (H) grade for all clinical courses and seminars, and those specifically identified by the school.
 F grades are computed in the grade point average, S and U grades are not computed in the GPA.

-A mark of W is recorded when the student withdraws from a course after the tenth class meeting for Undergraduate and Graduate students.
-The W is used to indicate that the student withdrew after the end of the add/drop period.
+A mark of W is recorded when the student withdraws from a course after the add/drop deadline noted on the academic calendar for Undergraduate and Graduate students.
 The W is not calculated into the grade point average.

 With the approval of the program director, a student may repeat or retake a course.
 All grades having assigned points and credit hours will be included in the grade point average, but a given course which has been repeated may be counted only once in satisfying degree requirements.
 Definition: Repeating-to take a course again that is marked as "may be repeated.
 Examples include topic's courses, teaching seminars or internships.
 Retaking-to take a course again that is not marked as "may be repeated".